membraneframework-labs/membrane_libnice_plugin/examples/example_project/README.md

 # Example

-This example shows how to establish connection between two peers using `membrane_ice_plugin` and send an example video file.
+This example shows how to establish a connection between two peers using `membrane_ice_plugin` and send an example video file.
-We will use [Membrane Hackney Element](https://github.com/membraneframework/membrane-element-hackney) for downloading an example video file and [Membrane File Element](https://github.com/membraneframework/membrane-element-file) for saving it into a file.
+We will use [Membrane Hackney Element](https://github.com/membraneframework/membrane-element-hackney) for downloading the example video file and [Membrane File Element](https://github.com/membraneframework/membrane-element-file) for saving it into a file.

 Let's start!